briandailey/briandailey.github.com/_posts/2013-08-03-my_linkedin_rule.md

 However, I find it interesting that roughly 4 out of 5 of these requests go completely dark when I request coffee or lunch.

 If you're just clicking random people to add to your network, what meaning does it have?
-I genuinely don't understand that.
+Might as well open a phone book and start randomly adding names.
+500+ is where it's at!